 Chronic (long-lasting) diarrhoea needs further investigation to rule out the various medical conditions that may be causing it.
 But if you have diarrhoea that only lasts for a few days – and your temperature is normal – you may not need any treatment, or you could take a simple over-the-counter remedy.

 While you have diarrhoea, it’s really important to keep drinking fluids to replace those you’re losing.
-Taking frequent sips of water will help to prevent dehydration, but NHS experts also recommend drinking something that contains not just water but also a little bit of salt and sugar.
+Taking frequent sips of fluids such as water or swuash will help to prevent dehydration.
 For instance, try drinking fruit juice diluted with water or some clear soup (don’t, however, give fruit juice to children with diarrhoea, as it can make their symptoms worse).
 One way to tell whether you’re getting enough fluid is to check the colour of your urine.
 If you’re sufficiently hydrated, it should be a very light yellow colour or almost clear.

 Eat if you feel like it